 Most of my audience already used cognitive enhancing nootropics before they even knew what it was.
 When I was introduced to the concept of “smart drugs”, I was a little skeptical.
 Then I realized both caffeine and omega-3s were considered to be in that category.

 One of the most popular nootropic “stacks” includes a combination of caffeine and L-theanine, which is a natural compound often extracted from green tea.
 I was glad to see natural compounds utilized in optimized quantities.
+Even the best creatine supplement can be considered a neuro enhancing smart drug.

 Ease into Nootropic Drugs